Advanced Map Addon

 Read Also:

-Please head over to MEC Settings > Event Module and make sure to enable the Map feature.
+Head over to MEC Settings > Event Module and enable the Map feature.

 Advanced Map Addon Settings

 After installing the Advanced Map Addon, you will see a new menu in MEC’s settings.
-In the pictorial guide below, you can see the explanations under each section.
+Below, we will explain what each option does.

 To proceed, please ensure that you have obtained an API key from Google.
 You will need to enter this key in the designated field.